AdvanceGamer/Diamond-Theft/README.md

 # Diamond-Theft
-My First Game with html,Css,JavaScript.
+Stole The Diamond with your luck